Read and Write CSV File using H2 Tools

 Download source code here: CsvH2ToolsExample.zip

 NOTE: The example uses Java SE 7 and H2 version 1.3.176.
-The h2-1.3.176.jar
+The h2-1.3.176.jar file must be in the classpath to compile and run the code.

 5. Useful Links and Notes